Bollywood celebrities express their wishes after the wedding of Rajkummar Rao and Patralekhaa - ExBulletin

 Bollywood celebrities express their wishes after the wedding of Rajkummar Rao and Patralekhaa

-Bombay (Maharashtra) [India], Nov.
-15 (ANI): Bollywood stars on Monday expressed heartfelt congratulations to Rajkummar Rao and Patralekhaa after the couple tied the knot in an intimate wedding ceremony.
+Bollywood stars expressed their heartfelt wishes for Rajkummar Rao and Patralekhaa on Monday after the couple tied the knot in an intimate wedding ceremony.

 Ayushmann Khurrana took her Instagram account and shared a story, featuring the newlyweds and with it wrote: “Sincere congratulations @rajkummarrao and @patralekhaa.”

-Priyanka Chopra Jonas congratulated the couple by reposting their photo and wrote: “So excited for you both my friends!
+Priyanka Chopra Jonas congratulated the couple by reposting their picture and wrote: “So excited for both of you my friends!
 It was always going to happen!
 So happy!”

-Sonam Kapoor also shared the couple’s image on their Insta story and wrote, “Congratulations @rajkummarrao @patralekhaa.
-Wish I could have made it!
-You are both amazing!
-Love you both!”
+Sonam kapoor also shared the couple’s picture on their Insta story and wrote,

 Malaika Arora wished them, writing: “Congratulations, dear @RajKummar Rao @PATRALEKHAA ….
 LOVE N HAPPINESS N TOGETHERNESS ALWAYS.”